XpuOS/xsched-artifacts/README.md

 #### Expected Results

-Figure 7 (top) shows the latency CDF of the foreground process using Fixed priority policy.
-Figure 7 (bottom) shows the normalized throughput of the background process using Bandwidth partition policy.
+fig7 (top) shows the latency CDF of the foreground process using Fixed priority policy. fig7 (bottom) shows the normalized throughput of the background process using Bandwidth partition policy.

 Expected results:
 - XSched can effectively reduce the latency of the foreground process (near to standalone) using Fixed priority policy.